 The label to look for is ‘Artist Quality’, not ‘Student Quality’.

 Now if you are restricted by a budget, then I would invest first in top quality paint brushes.
 Then anything left over I would use for artist quality paints and canvas.
-To save money on paint, I would suggest you learn how to paint with a very limited palette - red, blue, yellow (the primary colors), white and burnt umber.
+To save money on paint, I would suggest you learn how to paint with a very limited palette - red, blue, yellow, white and burnt umber.

 Acrylic Tip 5: Look After Your Painting Materials

 Your paint brushes will deteriorate very fast if you do not clean them properly between sessions.

 Now I understand it is impracticable to spend half an hour delicately cleaning each brush after painting, especially if you paint regularly.
 An alternative would be to place the tips of your brushes in bowl of water, laying as flat as possible without submerging the whole brush.
 You do not want the bristles to fold.